Jaraxal/install-hortonworks-docker-sandbox/README.md

 ## Create the project helper files

-To make it easy to switch between containers and projects, I like to create 4 helper scripts.
-You can copy/paste the scripts as described below, or you can download them the attachments section of this article.
+To make it easy to switch between containers and projects, I like to create helper scripts.
+In the Docker sandbox scenario, I have 4 helper scripts.
+You can copy/paste the scripts as described below, or you can download the helper-scripts.zip file.

 ### create-container.sh

-The first script is used to create the container: create-container.sh.
+The first script is used to create the container.
 In this script we'll be using a similar `docker run` command as used in the previous tutorial.
 However, we are going to modify the mounts so they are no longer shared.
 The key change is we are doing grab the basename of our current project directory and use that name as our mount pount.
 We are using the basename of our project directory for the `--name` of the container.
 In this case, the basename is `atlas-demo1`.
 The last change you should notice is we have added a second -v flag.
 This addition mounts our local project directory to `/mount` within the container.
 This makes it really easy to copy data back and forth between our local directory and the container.

 Edit the create-container.sh file `vi create-container.sh`.